mighty-gerbils/gerbil/README.md

 All the other dependencies are soft; library modules with foreign dependencies are not built by default.
-These optional libraries can be enabled at any time by editing `$GERBIL_HOME/src/std/build-config.ss` and building the necessary parts of the std library with `$GERBIL_HOME/src/build_stdlib.sh`
+These optional libraries can be enabled at build-time by editing `$GERBIL_HOME/src/std/build-config.ss`.

 ## Build Instructions
 After checking out the source code from Github, let `$GERBIL_HOME` be